Angelians

 Luis shook his head slowly.
 “I don’t remember him saying anything.
 But I remember pain.
 Terrible pain.”

 After a long pause, Luis said slowly and deliberately, “Yes!
-Now I remember opening the door to my apartment.
-He was standing there.
-I remember he was so big, he filled the doorway.
+I heard a knock.
+When I opened the door to my apartment, he was standing there.
+He was so big, he filled the doorway.
 He shoved me back, and I fell.
 He came in.”

 “Man or woman?”

 “Man.
 But he stayed back.
-The man I saw in the coffee shop tied my hands.
+The man I saw in the coffee shop knocked me down, tied my hands.
 I remember the zip ties biting into my wrists.
 The other one asked a question.”

 “What question?”